sinaghassemi/EnronSpamDetection/README.md

 To perform classification, Multinomial Naive Bayes, K-Nearest Neighbor, Decision Tree, Logistic Regresion and LSTM classifers are used:

 - **Multinomial Naive Bayes:** First classifaction approach is naive Bayes classifier, as its name implies it uses Bayes' theorem and with the assumption that the features (in our case selected words counts) are independent.
-Probability of a sample belongs to class `y` given its feature vectors `x_1 ... x_n` can be computed usign Bayes' theorem:
+Therefore, the probability that a sample belongs to a class `y` given its feature vectors `x_1 ... x_n` can be estimated usign Bayes' theorem:

 ![math](readMe/maths/2.png "")